 In assuming the duties of ACCMA, Alameda CTC coordinates countywide transportation planning and attracts state and federal funding for project implementation.

 Alameda CTC receives regular public input from community and technical advisory committees made up of the public and agency partners.
-Our four Community Advisory Committees provide a variety of input to the Alameda CTC on project and program funding, and report to the public on implementation and expenditures.
+Our Community Advisory Committees provide a variety of input to the Alameda CTC on project and program funding, and report to the public on implementation and expenditures.
 The Alameda County Technical Advisory Committee is comprised of representatives from all 14 cities, the county and other partners, and provides technical feedback to the agency.